Just in case you were curious.

 On top of helping organizations of all shapes and sizes communicate through great design, I found another passion back in 2012.
 I started teaching business and marketing courses at the College of Western Idaho and now for Boise State University.
 I love working with students and am inspired by their eagerness for learning and their excitement for the unknown world ahead of them.
 It gives me great pride to be given the opportunity to share with them my knowledge and to help prepare them for real world careers.

 I currently live in Colorado with my wife and two children.
-Since moving to Colorado, I have started teaching online for Boise State and work with clients from all over the US.
+Since moving to Colorado, I have continued teaching for Boise State (now online) and I work with clients from all over the US.
+I also teach business and economics courses in person at Pueblo Community College.
 Living in Colorado is great, as it provides close access to the mountains where you may find me with my camera taking wildlife and scenery photography or hiking with my family.
 The outdoors is my way of rejuvenating my soul and fueling my creativity.
 But my greatest passion and honor is getting to work with businesses by coming alongside their hopes and dreams and getting to be (at least a small) part of their success stories.